How To Remove Password Protection in Windows 10

 If you want your Windows 10 device to just load and not bother you with a password, you can do that.
 If you’re the only user or you trust any other people who can access it, do this:

-Press the Windows key + R, type ‘netplwiz’ and hit Enter.
+- Press the Windows key + R and type netplwiz and then hit Enter.

 Now, every time Windows boots, it will go directly to the desktop.
 Be aware, that if you typed your password incorrectly during any boot, this will not work.
 If you find you are still being asked for a password at boot, perform these steps again, check the box, add the password, reboot, uncheck the box and confirm.
 Now it should work.